-Our Loaded Potato Skins are filled with a delightful plant-based mix of potatoes, nut milk, chickpeas, sun-dried tomatoes, capers, onions, garlic and mustard.
+Our Protein-Packed Potato Skins are filled with a delightful plant-based mix of potatoes, nut milk, chickpeas, sun-dried tomatoes, capers, onions, garlic and mustard.
 After mashing these ingredients together, they are stuffed into hollowed potato skins and baked to a golden brown.
 This recipe works as a fun appetizer but it can also be a main meal, complimented with optional toppings and a healthful side salad.

 Optional toppings: Baked Tofu, green onions or chives, tahini sauce

 Preheat oven to 400°F.

 Puncture potatoes several times with a fork.

 Bake on baking sheet for about 60 minutes, or until tender.
 Remove and let cool until they can be handled.

 Cut potatoes in half and scoop out the centers.
 Transfer to a bowl and mash with plant milk, garlic, and mustard.

 Add chickpeas and roughly mash into the mixture.
 Add sun-dried tomatoes, shallot, capers, green onions and black pepper.
 Stir to combine.